allenai/pipeline/README.md

 invoke a Python trainer via a shell command.
 The only appropriate input type for such Producer classes is an Artifact, since the JVM will only communicate with outside processes via some persistent store.
-In the constructor, we also supply an ArtifactIO instance to deserialize the output of the outside process.
+In the constructor, we also supply an ArtifactIo instance to deserialize the output of the outside process.
 A Producer that does training via a shell command is

     class TrainModelPython(data: Producer[FileArtifact],
-                           io: ArtifactIO[TrainedModel, FileArtifact])
+                           io: ArtifactIo[TrainedModel, FileArtifact])
           extends Producer[TrainedModel] {
       def create: TrainedModel = {
         val outputFile = File.createTempFile("model", ".json")